VeryGrimm/pwmess/README.md

 -continue works like it does in c/java, except that it's possible to give it an argument like continue(2) which will jump up to the loop outside of the current one and continue from there

+-break works similarly to continue, in that while it works like break does in c/java, an argument can be given to say which loop to break.  ex: break(2)